GrosvenorTechnology/OemAccessApi/documentation/Entities/OsdpReader.md

 - **tokenOnly** – Only the token number is required.
 - **tokenAndPin** – Both a token number and PIN verification is required.
 - **tokenViaKeypadAndPin** - Both token number and PIN verification is required.
 Optionally, the token number can be entered using the keypad.
+- **tokenOnlyViaKeypad** - The token number can be entered using the keypad.
+Mode supported >= Version 4.6 .
 - **disabled** – All communications with reader will be stopped.
 - **isolated** – All reads from the reader will be ignored.
+Mode supported >= Version 4.6 .

 Please see the [Operational Mode Overview](../ApplicationConfiguration/ModeOverview.md) document for more information.